beatobongco/TIL/day_notes/2017-5-8_Interview_(revised).md

   * Now on our way up with growing revenues
 * remote working culture
 * no office hours culture
-* a place for creative, independent people who get shit done
+* a place for creative, independent people who get shit done who value their time and freedom
 * no need to come in everyday, but come in on Fridays to see the team.
 * don't worry about required number of hours, we'll fill them up.
 * It's a paid internship.